aragon/hack/docs/cli-main-commands.md

 - `--reset`: If reset is present it will reset the devchain before running.
 The chain will then start from scratch and all published packages will need to be recreated.
 - `--port`: The port where the devchain will be started.
 - `--kit`: The name of the contract that will be deployed as the [DAO kit](kits-intro.md) that will be used to create your DAO.
-If no Kit is provided it will use a default Kit that sets up the DAO with just your app.
+If no Kit is provided it will use a default Kit that sets up the DAO with just your app (`bare-kit.aragonpm.eth`).
 - `--kit-init [argument1 ... argumentN]`: The constructor arguments for the Kit contract, each separated by a space.
 See the [deploy command](#aragon-deploy) for more information on constructor arguments.
-- `kit-deploy-event`: Arguments to be passed to the kit constructor.
-Defaults to `newDAO.BARE_KIT_DEPLOY_EVENT`.
+- `--kit-deploy-event`: Arguments to be passed to the kit constructor.
+Defaults to `DeployInstance`.
 - `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
-- `--client`: Can be used to disable starting the Aragon client.
+- `--client`: Whether to start the Aragon client or not.
 Defaults to `true`.
 - `--client-version`: Version of Aragon client used to run your sandboxed app.
 - `--client-port`: Port being used by Aragon client.
 - `--client-path`: A path pointing to an existing Aragon client installation.
 - `--app-init`: Name of the function that will be called to initialize an app.
 Defaults to `initialize`.
 - `--app-init-args`: Arguments for calling the app init function.
-- `--files`: Path(s) to directories containing files to publish.
-Specify multiple times to include multiple files.

 ### Running your app from a development HTTP server